Lauralicja/Mondrian-Puzzle/README.md

 The difference between the biggest and the smallest rectangle must be as little as possible.

 The task is to find the most optimal solution.

+This program works, however it's still in progress:
+- not all possible solutions are found
+- not always the best solution